 Fawcett Heroes at DC Comics

-modern appearance of the (non-Marvel family) Fawcett heroes was in Justice
+modern DC Comics appearance of any (non-Marvel family) Fawcett heroes was in Justice

 League of America #135 (Oct.
 1976).
-This DC team was never named the “Crusaders,” as such, however an early panel referred to the heroes as crusaders.
-Heroes from Earth-S (the home of Fawcett characters in the DC Universe) — Bulletman, Bulletgirl,
+This team was never named the “Crusaders,” as such, however an early panel referred to the heroes as crusaders.
+Heroes from Earth-S (the home of Fawcett characters in the DC multiverse) — Bulletman, Bulletgirl,

 Spy Smasher, Ibis, Mister Scarlet, and Pinky — were gathered together by the wizard Shazam and his emissary, the god Mercury.
 The heroes were mobilized against King Kull.
 Kull had imprisoned the Olympian Gods, thus decommissioning the power source of Captain Marvel and his "family."
 Note: King Kull's first appearance was Captain Marvel Adventures #125 (1951).
 Minuteman did not appear in this story.

 Bulletman was Jim Barr, a police scientist who had invented the Gravity Helmet that enabled him and his wife Susan (Bulletgirl) to fly through the air as human projectiles.

 Spy Smasher was Alan Armstrong, a Virginia sportsman who battled the enemies of America with his superb physique, fighting abilities and scientific knowledge.